yubrot/factory_bot-with/README.md

 </details>

+## Additional features

 ### `with` as a template

 `with` can also be used stand-alone.
+Stand-alone `with` can be used in place of the factory name.
 It works as a template for factory method calls.

 Instead of writing: